sebastianconcept/STTemplate/README.md

 ## Backstory

-While searching for a templating system in Smalltalk I've sumbled upon Norbert Hartl's [Mustache](https://github.com/noha/mustache) implementation.
+While searching for a templating system in Smalltalk I've stumbled upon Norbert Hartl's [Mustache](https://github.com/noha/mustache) implementation.
 I've adopted it in [Ride](https://github.com/sebastianconcept/ride) `v0.0.15` and it worked remarkably well.
 As per january 2024, I have it production in one case here: [PhotograFX](https://photografx.pro).

 While Mustache templates do their job, there are two issues with them:
 1. The controllers having them as views, might become a bit busy in preparing the model for the Mustache templates and